digitalronin/defi-stake-yield-brownie/README.md

 ## TODO

-- BUG: On Rinkeby, after the approve tx succeeds, the app. seems to queue up and then remove 1000+ stake transactions.
-This needs fixing.
 - Deploy a Rinkeby version to Heroku/GitHub Pages
 - Automate the frontend deployment process using GitHub actions
 - Disable stake button between approval and staking tx